zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    on the right.

-   :data_str: The string to dump in hex format.
+   :param data_str: The string to dump in hex format.

    :returns: The hex dump of the given string.